-The GPS 2024 focuses on achieving four strategic priorities:
+The GPS (2024-2034) focuses on achieving four strategic priorities:

-- Economic growth and productivity: efficient investment in our land transport system connects people and freight quickly and safely, supporting economic growth and creating social and economic opportunities including access to land for housing growth. - Increased maintenance and resilience: New Zealand needs a transport system that is resilient to the impacts of weather events and other natural disasters.
-Increasing maintenance and resilience enables us to effectively manage and reduce current and future risk and adapt to these challenges. - Safety: a safe transport system is critically important.
-The steady decline in deaths and serious injuries we observed between the 1980s and early 2010s has slowed over the past decade. - Value for money: the government wants to realise greater value from the financial investment made into our land transport system.
+- Economic growth and productivity: efficient investment in our land transport system connects people and freight quickly and safely, supporting economic growth and creating social and economic opportunities including access to land for housing growth. - Zealand needs a transport system that is resilient to the impacts of weather events and other natural disasters.
+Increasing maintenance and resilience enables us to effectively manage and reduce current and future risk and adapt to these challenges.

+- Safety: A safe transport system is critically important.
+The steady decline in deaths and serious injuries we observed between the 1980s and early 2010s has slowed over the past decade. - Value for money: The government wants to realise greater value from the financial investment made into our land transport system.